ismaelpamplona/it-notes/notes/software architecture and engineering/01 How to define system requirements/08_Maintainability_Security_Cost.md

 # 8. Maintainability, Security, Cost

-## What is Maintainability, Security, and Cost?

 Imagine you have a giant playground with various rides and games.
 To keep it fun and safe, you need to make sure everything works well (maintainability), is safe for everyone (security), and doesn't cost too much (cost).
 In computing, these aspects ensure that systems are reliable, secure, and cost-effective.

-## Simple Explanation:

 - **Maintainability:** Ensuring systems are easy to fix, monitor, and update.
 - **Security:** Protecting systems and data from unauthorized access and threats.
 - **Cost:** Managing expenses related to building, maintaining, and operating systems.

-## Deep Dive and Important Points:

 ### Maintainability